The motorhome is still parked at the Keeneland Horse Race Track at Lexington, Kentucky.

 021

-The red dot on the below map shows our approximate location in the State of Kentucky.
+The red dot on the below map shows our approximate location in the State of Massachusetts.
 You may double left-click the map to make it larger…

 “Life is like riding a bicycle.
 To keep your balance you must keep moving”…Albert Einstein